SorawitChok/Neural-Network-from-scratch-in-Cpp/README.md

 **Tanh layer**

-The Tanh class is inherited from the Layer class with two override method for forward and backward, which allows the information to propagate through feed forward process and backpropagation process.
+The Tanh class is inherited from the Layer class with two override method for forward and backward, which allows the information to propagate through feed-forward process and backpropagation process.

 ```cpp
 class Tanh : public Layer